flagshipcompany/shopify-app-public/README.md

 A drop down list of pickup locations that are considered valid options by the courier.

 * **Delivery Instructions**
-Special instructions to the driver for how to handle your shipment or other relevant information
+Special instructions to the driver for how to handle your shipment or other relevant information.

 Once all the information has been filled in, you can proceed by pressing the **Schedule** button.
 Once that has been done and no errors occur, your pickup is created and you can now view it from the **View Pickups** page.